spf13/cobra/shell_completions.md

 Cobra supports native PowerShell completions generated from the root `cobra.Command`.
 You can use the `command.GenPowerShellCompletion()` or `command.GenPowerShellCompletionFile()` functions.
 To include descriptions use `command.GenPowerShellCompletionWithDesc()` and `command.GenPowerShellCompletionFileWithDesc()`.
 Cobra will provide the description automatically based on usage information.
 You can choose to make this option configurable by your users.

-The script is designed to support all three Powershell completion modes:
+The script is designed to support all three PowerShell completion modes:

 * TabCompleteNext (default windows style - on each key press the next option is displayed)
 * Complete (works like bash)